asphalt-framework/asphalt/docs/userguide/events.rst

     async def listen_to_events(source):
         async with aclosing(source.somesignal.stream_events()) as stream:
-            async for event in events:
+            async for event in stream:
                 print(event)

 Using :func:`~asphalt.core.event.stream_events`, you can stream events from multiple signals::